Boy band: Key factors of the concept

 Individuals can also go on to achieve greater success as a solo artist coming out of a boy band having used the groups popularity to build on.
 Usually this signals the end of the group until potential future reunions.
-Examples of this include Michael Jackson from The Jackson 5, Donny Osmond from The Osmonds, Ricky Martin from Menudo, Justin Timberlake from *NSYNC, and Ronan Keating from Boyzone.
-Sometimes the most successful solo star from a band is not the most popular member such as Robbie Williams as opposed to lead singer Gary Barlow from Take That.
+Examples of this include Justin Timberlake from NSYNC, and Robbie Williams from Take That.
 Some boy band members have gone on to successful careers elsewhere in the media.
-Michael Dolenz of The Monkees went on to become a successful television producer, working for ITV franchises such as LWT and Television South.
 In K-pop, it is expected and common practice for members to embark on solo endeavors as musical artists or in other entertainment sectors, such as acting, or as variety personalities, alongside their group career after a few years.
 At the latest, this happens around the time the eldest member reaches the age of 28 (in exceptional cases 30) and is drafted for mandatory military service, forcing the group into a temporary hiatus of at least 18 months.
-The other members then often go on to pursue solo endeavors and reconvene as a group while no member is serving, or after all members have completed their service, BTS and Exo being recent examples.
+The other members then often go on to pursue solo endeavors and reconvene as a group while no member is serving, or after all members have completed their service.

 Music genres

 Although most boy bands consist of R&B or pop influences, other music genres, most notably country music and folk music, are also represented.
 South 65 and Marshall Dyllon, for example, were both country music boy bands.
 Il Divo, created by Simon Cowell in 2004, are a vocal group that performs operatic pop in several (mainly Italian) languages.
 Since then operatic/classical boy bands have become quite popular and common, especially in the UK.
-Since 2001 there has been some crossover with power pop and pop punk from bands that play live instruments.
+Since 2001, there has been some crossover with power pop and pop punk from bands that play live instruments.
 Just recently some boy bands decided to go back to their original doo-wop roots, most notably, The Overtones.

 Controversy

 Since the 2000s, groups such as Backstreet Boys and LFO have disliked the term "boy band" and have preferred to be known as a "male vocal group".
 Being categorized among boy bands was also the main reason the Moffatts split up.
 Boy bands have been accused by the music press of emphasizing the appearance and marketing of the group above the quality of music, deliberately trying to appeal to a preteen audience and for conforming to trends instead of being original.
 Such criticisms can become extremely scathing.
-Boy bands are often seen as being short lived, although some acts such as The Jackson 5, Backstreet Boys, Human Nature, New Edition, SMAP, Shinhwa and Westlife (before they split up in 2012) have sustained lasting careers.
+Boy bands are often seen as being short-lived, although some acts such as the Jackson 5, Backstreet Boys, Human Nature, New Edition, SMAP, Shinhwa, Take That and Westlife have sustained lasting careers.